 Fishing and tourism are the main sources of income for the local communities we work with.
 Our aim is to work with these communities to understand together the importance of coral ecosystems to them in terms of food and economic resources, and the importance of implementing sustainable activities to restore these damaged ecosystems while providing for their needs.

-Discover our participatory marine conservation program that allows anyone to act and contribute to protecting our ocean.
-This program embodies the concept that many small efforts can create a powerful network for change: Adopt a coral.
+Learn about our participatory marine conservation programme that allows everyone to help preserve the ocean.
+Because the sum of small efforts can create a powerful movement for change.

 By adopting a coral, you receive an adoption certificate (or a gift code to pass on to a friend!) of a coral that contributes to the restoration of a damaged reef area.
 Accompanied by an optional monthly donation starting at only 2€, this small gesture for the environment also contributes to the support of local populations as well as to the maintenance and monitoring of the marine protected area.

 It is often difficult to raise awareness for a cause that seems far removed from our daily lives.
 The CORAL exhibition immerses its visitors in a world of damaged reefs, committed fishermen and restored reefs… A message that is both urgent and full of hope.

 The exhibition is currently available at the Aquarium de St Malo and Aquarium de Biarritz.

 We have developed a ‘raise awareness’ kit available to anyone wishing to make people aware of the importance of coral reefs and the dangers they face.
 The kit includes a quiz of 8 questions and answers, a speech already written out for you, a fact sheet on corals and restoration techniques, videos, as well as various tools to help you give a small presentation.
 So far, the kit has been used by people of all ages in schools, diving centers, youth hostels and companies.
 Contact us to find out more!